mirko93s/btd6farmer/README.md

 ## Creating your own gameplans
 You are really welcome to create your own gameplans using your own stratergies and submiting them to the repo with a pull request.
 I will add it to the repository after testing!

-__*NOTE: AS THIS IS STILL A WORK IN PROGRESS I MAY CHANGE THE GUIDE AND LAYOUT OF THE GAMEPLAN IN THE FUTURE FOR EASE OF USE.*__
+__*NOTE: AS THIS IS STILL A WORK IN PROGRESS I MAY CHANGE THE GUIDE AND LAYOUT OF THE GAMEPLAN IN THE FUTURE FOR EASE OF USE.
+ALSO SOME FREATURES SPECIFIED IN THE DOCS ARE NOT YET IMPLEMENTED BUT ARE PLANNED TO*__

-__*I also have plans for the future to make it easier to create gameplans so if you want to wait until you create yours you can wait too*__

 <a name="setup_file"/>